gongziyida/Modeling-Neural-Plasticity-with-Multisensory-Braitenberg-Vehicles/README.md

 ## 7. Acknowledgement
 Thank Dr. Bradly Alicea for mentoring and holding weekly meetings.
 Also thank Stefan Dvoretskii, Jessse Parent, and Ankit Gupta for giving suggestions.

-Thanks [Google Summer of Code](https://summerofcode.withgoogle.com) and [INCF](https://www.incf.org) for opening the topic of modeling neural development, and reviewing my proposal on that topic.
+Thanks [Google Summer of Code](https://summerofcode.withgoogle.com) and [INCF](https://www.incf.org) for opening the topic about modeling neural development, and reviewing my proposal on that topic.

 ## 8. Reference
 Li, Z. & Hopfield, J. J. (1989).
 Modeling the Olfactory Bulb and its Neural Oscillatory Processings. *BioI.
 Cybern.* 61, 379-392.